bmbrands/theme_bootstrap/README.md

 This theme has been created with the help of:
 Stuart Lamour, Mark Aberdour, Paul Hibbitts, Mary Evans, Joby Harding, Gareth J Barnard

-This theme is based on the Twitter Bootstrap CSS framework version 3.0.2.
+This theme is based on the Bootstrap CSS framework version 3.0.2.
-It contains all unmodified less* CSS sources from the Twitter Bootstrap CSS framework in folder /less/bootstrap.
+It contains all unmodified less* CSS sources from the Bootstrap CSS framework in folder /less/bootstrap.
 On top of the Bootstrap less CSS sources Moodle CSS is added to create this theme.